Nordberg Manufacturing Company

 Nordberg Manufacturing Company was a manufacturer of steam engines, large diesel engines, pumps, hoists and compressors for the mining and quarry industries located in Milwaukee, Wisconsin.

 History

 The company was founded by Bruno V. Nordberg and Jacob Elias Friend in 1886 in Milwaukee.
 Nordberg had previously been working at steam engine and sawmill maker E. P. Allis & Co.
 Friend became the company's president, and later his son, Robert E. Friend, was president and chief executive officer.

-In 1917, Bruno Nordberg designed and built the world's largest steam hoist bought by Quincy Mining Company for their copper mine near Hancock, Michigan.
-It is a cross compound steam hoist and was installed and up and running in November 1920 and used for 11 years.
+In 1917, Bruno Nordberg was contracted by Quincy Mining Company to design and build the world's largest steam hoist for their copper mine near Hancock, Michigan.
+The hoist is a cross compound steam hoist.
+It was installed in the Quincy Mine No. 2 Shaft Hoist House, began operations in November 1920, and ran until the mine closed in 1931.
 It is currently available for guided historical tours.

 Nordberg produced a number of marine triple-expansion steam engines for ships built under the United States Shipping Board program, ca. 1918-1920: